DuckyTeam/handbook/Draft_en.md

 1. In a meeting dedicated to decisions, which may be done the following way:
 a.
 A coworker propose a project, things they want to work on, choice of strategy, roles they wish to take on or the like.
 b.
 All participants as a group will then try to optimize the proposal.
 c.
-All participants are then given the oppurtunity to raise objections.
+All participants are then given the opportunity to raise objections.
 d.
-Unless no valid arguments against the proposal in made, ie why this is not good for Ducky, the proposal can be implemnted.
+Unless no valid arguments against the proposal in made, i.e. why this is not good for Ducky, the proposal can be implemented.
 2. Inquire with experts and all affected employees.
-If we wish to implement a proposal we can inquire experts in the field it regards, as well as all emplyees that are affected by the proposal.
+If we wish to implement a proposal we can inquire experts in the field it regards, as well as all employees that are affected by the proposal.
 We can then seek advice how best to implement it.
-If those emplyees that are affacted deems the proposal to be good it can be implemented.
+If those employees that are affected deems the proposal to be good it can be implemented.
 This way of implementing decisions ensures, among other things, the following:
 * That many people are educated.
 * That coworkers feel valued and involved.
 * That good decisions since decisions are made by those that will live with the consequenses.
 * That the decision is owned by the coworkers.
 * That we have fun in the process.
-* The possibility for everyone to initiate important processes, for example if some collegaues see new oppurtunities that are according to our goals, they can pursue these.
+* The possibility for everyone to initiate important processes, for example if some colleagues see new opportunities that are according to our goals, they can pursue these.
 As another example, should they want to set up an office elsewhere they can do this after consulting with their colleagues.
 In this way we achieve dynamic growth without the need of organization by a leader.

 ##### 2.4	Responsibility for employees?

 The employees shall ensure that Ducky has financing for further product development and business development.
 All employees share the responsibility for running Ducky within existing financial constraints and doing this according to the values Ducky is founded on.
 All employees have a personal responsibility to promote social activity at work and bring his or her whole personality to the workplace.
 You therefore have a responsibility to share both bad and good sides of yourself and to try to understand your colleagues.
 In order to succeed in this you should first seek to understand yourself, explore your own values and why you react as you do.
 This should be done through dialog with coworkers.

 ##### 2.5	Type of positions at Ducky
-At Ducky there are three levels of involvment, volunteer, team-member and employee.
-Most people start their involvment as a volunteer.
+At Ducky there are three levels of involvement, volunteer, team-member and employee.
+Most people start their involvement as a volunteer.
 This is to mutualy explore how they thrive in such a job and how they fit into the team.
 In order to become a team-member or an employee one must be approved by all employees at Ducky.
-Team-member is equivalent to a regular emplyment in a traditional company.
+Team-member is equivalent to a regular employment in a traditional company.
 You are likely to experience more freedom as a team-member at Ducky than as a regular employee elsewhere.
 You will also have to possibility to become an employee at Ducky and take part in all matters of the organization.

+#### 3	How do people work at Ducky?

+##### 3.1	coworkers
+Ducky has a flat organizational structure.
+There are no leaders and you have no superior.
+You are free to pioneer the way forward together with your coworkers as well as explore how to best promote the purpose of the organization.
+As a coworker you have a responsibility to discover how to best apply yourself.
+This is a continuous process.

 *** in progress ***

+#### 6	Conflict management

+Ducky is exploring methods for the solutions of conflicts on an individual level.
+If one believes that a coworker is not working according to Ducky's values and their work-agreement one should address this with the coworker in question before it develops into a problem.
+One, step-by-step way of doing this is the following:
+1. Solve the conflict individually.
+2. Ask a intermediary in Ducky or affiliated with Ducky.
+3. Make a panel consisting of relevant coworkers.
+It is important that the whole process is confidential in order to hinder rumors and misunderstandings.

 #### 7 Organizational Structure

-The way co-determination wors at Ducky today will probably work well up to a approximately 25 people sized workforce.
+The way co-determination works at Ducky today will probably work well up to a approximately 25 people sized workforce.
 If we become more people than this, we wil find solutions to divide into self-operating units in a natural way.
 This can be organized in many ways and it will have to be ensured that all units have important supporting functions like information sharing, marketing, and financing covered.
 Together we will make a strategy for how this should be done as a team.
-One solutions beeing considered is to base Ducky around a techonologycenter being organized in it's own way and have small units supplying services businesses, schools, organizations, etc. To ensure proper operation of the company in line with the Companies Act, there are two support functions for employees Ducky:
+One solution that is beeing considered is to base Ducky around a center of technology being organized in it's own way and have small units supplying services businesses, schools, organizations, etc. To ensure proper operation of the company in line with the Companies Act, there are two support functions for employees Ducky:

 ##### 7.1 "Advisory Board"
 Will consist of 4-8 people with expertise that is useful for the Company.
 Advisory board has no legal force, but acts as a mentor service for the Company.